Laolu Akande

-Laolu Akande is a Nigerian journalist, editor, scholar and lecturer.
-He is the current spokesperson of the vice president of Nigeria, Prof. Yemi Osinbajo, SAN.
-Before he was named Vice Presidential Spokesperson, Akande was reporting for Empowered Newswire, a US-based news agency and was also a former North America Bureau Chief for The Guardian (Nigeria) in New York City, United States.
+Laolu Akande, Officer of the Order of the Niger, OON, is a Nigerian journalist, editor, scholar and lecturer.
+He is currently the Editor in Chief of Empowered Newswire and the Host of the popular Inside Sources with Laolu Akande on Channels TV, Nigeria.
+He was the spokesperson of the vice president of Nigeria 2015-'23, Prof. Yemi Osinbajo, SAN.
+Before he was named Vice Presidential Spokesperson, Akande was reporting for Empowered Newswire, a US-based news agency which he had founded in New York.
+He was also a former North America Bureau Chief for The Guardian in New York City, United States.

 Early life and education

 Akande was born in Ibadan, Oyo State.
 He attended Omolewa Nursery and Primary School and Loyola College, Ibadan.
 He completed his A-Levels at the Oyo State College of Arts and Sciences, Ile Ife.
-He graduated with a Bachelor of Arts degree in History from the University of Ibadan in 1990 and a master's degree in Communication and Language Arts from the same University in 1992.
+He graduated with a Bachelor of Arts degree in history from the University of Ibadan in 1990 and a master's degree in Communication and Language Arts from the same University in 1992.

 Career

-Akande's career in Journalism started in 1989 when he joined the Guardian Newspapers as a reporter, where he covered education.
+Akande's career in Journalism started in 1989, first as a freelancer and in the following year as a Staff Reporter, with the Guardian Newspapers.
+He mainly covered the education beat.
 Akande's incisive coverage of the 1992 ASUU strike exposed the impasse between the Federal Government of Nigeria led by former head of state, General Ibrahim Babangida, and the striking lecturers.

 Akande was a founding member of The News magazine team in 1993 as Senior Writer, and also Tempo publication, when the military government of the day banned The News for its staunch pro-democracy stance and reportage.

 He remained with The News and Tempo until he joined the Nigerian Tribune in 1995 as a Special Projects Editor and later became the editor of the Tribune on Saturday title of the oldest newspaper in Nigeria, making him the youngest newspaper editor at the time.
 He was forced into exile to the United States in 1998 after his story, "Who wants Diya dead?" was published; not knowing that on the day of the publication, the Abacha junta will declare Oladipo Diya a coup plotter.
 This brought him in direct confrontation with the military government of the late General Sani Abacha and he had to leave Nigeria about 14 months later.

 While in the United States, Akande worked with Newsday as an assistant editor.
 He wrote regular columns for Chatafrik.com and Nigeriaworld.com, two U.S.-based award-winning news websites, and freelanced for The Philadelphia Inquirer, Philadelphia Daily News and The News Journal of Delaware.
 Akande was also a Fellow of the Tribune Minority Editorial Training Program, METPRO.
 In 2004, he founded Empowered Newswire, a New York-based independent news agency reporting on Nigeria and Africa news from the US and North America.